gheenc/Computational-Methods/pset0/README.md

 ![graph of weight distribution](images/weight_counts.png)

 I chose 10 bins again for the same reason stated in the age histogram.
 I also liked 10 because it evenly and logically slpit 100 into 10 even group.
+There is a definite outlier in the 0-10 weight bucket.
+Most of the data values are focused in the 60-70 bucket.

 ```python
 f = p9.ggplot(data, p9.aes(x='age', y='weight'))+p9.geom_point()